-Please contact me if you need detailed information regarding information for yourself, your child or a person with APD (or suspected APD) in your care as an educational or medical professional.
+Please contact me if you need further information for yourself, your child, or a person with APD (or suspected APD) in your care as an educational or medical professional.

-12 colourful A4posters taken from slides in the presentation with one line reminders on the impact of APD on education.
+I have prepared 12 colourful A4 posters taken from slides in the presentation, each with one line reminders on the impact of APD on education.
 These can be printed and distributed separately from the presentation notes or as an accompaniment to the information sheet, or as additional presentation handouts.

 NEW - What is APD